BUYERS GUIDE - HEAVY DUTY

 On and off road

-I haven’t been a fan of Isuzu’s self-shifter since its introduction in 4×2 N Series trucks back in 2005.
+We haven’t been fans of Isuzu’s self-shifter since its introduction in 4×2 N Series trucks back in 2005.
 The second-generation version was released in 2007 and still had less than desirable shifting habits.
 It was easily confused if the driver had a hesitant accelerator foot and at times didn’t seem to know what ratio to select.

 Isuzu Australia’s chief engineer of product strategy, Simon Humphries, must have thought the same: